rtgatto/game-2023b-quartacoloniaquiz/README.md

 ## Rules

 * An event cannot generate a chain of events.
-In other words, if an event forces the player to go to another square, this destination square must be a no event square, not to break the game's behavior.
+In other words, if an event forces the player to go to another square, this destination square must be a no event square, not to break the game's behavior;
+* Two questions cannot be repeated in the same game.
+In other words, if a question has already been asked to the player, it cannot be asked again until the end of the ongoing game.